eclipse/jifa/backend/gc-log-analyzer/README.md

 Analyzing GC log can help troubleshoot long pause problems and optimize overall Java application performance.

 ### Supported Format
-- OpenJDK 8 and 11
+- OpenJDK 8, 11 and 17.
+Other versions may be not well supported.
 - Serial GC, Parallel GC, CMS GC, G1 GC, ZGC